13 Kick-Ass Tips For Writing Fantasy From Professional Fantasy Editors

 “In A Song of Ice and Fire, George R. R. Martin uses the environment as a plot point when describing both summer and winter seasons — as winter brings dark, dead things that can wipe out the entire Realm,” says Foster.
 “He also adds architecture as a plot point in the form of the Wall, a massive ice edifice separating the North and the South.
 How fascinating that such a massive piece of plot centers around a single wall.
 Sounds simple, but you can see its complexity.
 Stephen King also does an expert job in Under the Dome, when a small town is suddenly cut off from the rest of the world by a giant, transparent dome.”

 5. Keep your story relevant through real-world themes

-“Your concerns about politics, culture, the environment, technology, violence, racism, misogyny — these issues can be explored in inventive, eye-opening ways while writing fantasy,” says Rebecca Faith Heyman, editor of Elise Kova’s The Alchemists of Loom.
+“Your concerns about politics, culture, the environment, technology, violence, racism, misogyny — these issues can be explored in inventive, eye-opening ways while writing fantasy,” says Rebecca Faith Heyman, an editor who worked on Elise Kova’s The Alchemists of Loom.
 “In this way, we want to return to our own existences with new perspectives, new solutions to old problems, or new awareness of what's at stake.”

 Another way to put it: is anything, in particular, frustrating you in real life?
 You can explore it through your story, because the world’s your own.
 And, who knows, you might be speaking for other people out there in the world who read your book and share your perspectives.